Skip to main content

 Safe sleep

-These guidelines help reduce the risk of sudden infant death syndrome (SIDS) and other sleep-related injuries and deaths in babies under one year old.
+Babies tend to sleep much of the night and day.
+To keep your baby safe from sudden infant death syndrome (SIDS) and other injuries and deaths during sleep in babies under one year old:

 • Put your baby on their back to sleep, every sleep.

-• Use a crib, cradle, or bassinet that is free of clutter.
+• Use a crib, cradle or bassinet that is free of clutter.

-• Keep your baby warm, but not hot.
+• Keep your baby warm but not hot.

 • Keep spaces smoke-free before and after birth.